raspberrypilearning/sound-machine/en/step_1.md

 ## Introduction

-Create a sound machine that will play sound effects or music using buttons, switches or a potentiometer.
+Create a sound machine that will play sound effects or music using buttons, switches, or a potentiometer.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Sounds**</span> can be helpful, calming, annoying and energising.
-A newborn baby can find a white noise machine calming and the sound helps them sleep.
+<span style="color: #0faeb0">**Sounds**</span> can be helpful, calming, annoying, and energising.
+A newborn baby can find a white noise machine calming and the sound can help them sleep.
 DJs use portable sound machines to compose beats as they travel.
 Pranksters use sound effect machines to make people laugh.
-Can you think of a sound machine that you have used in your day to day life?
+Can you think of a sound machine that you have used in your day-to-day life?
 </p>

 You will:

 + Design a device that uses sound for a specific purpose
-+ Program music or sounds effects to play on a buzzer
++ Program music or sound effects to play on a buzzer
-+ Create an interface that allows user control of sounds
++ Create an interface that allows a user to control sounds

 To complete this project you will need:

 + A Raspberry Pi Pico with pin headers soldered on
-+ A data USB A to micro USB cable
++ A data USB A to micro-USB cable
 + A potentiometer or buttons (bought or crafted)
 + A passive tone buzzer
 + Jumper wires
-+ Craft materials including card, sticky tape and kitchen foil
++ Craft materials including card, sticky tape, and kitchen foil

 Optional:

-+ RGB LED(s) or single colour LED(s) with resistors and jumper wires
++ RGB LED(s) or single-colour LED(s) with resistors and jumper wires
 + An additional passive tone buzzer for stereo sound

 --- no-print ---